VANCOUVER BUNGALOWS INCREASED IN VALUE 1,167% IN 30 YEARS

 30 years after the first Skytrain was built single family home prices in Vancouver have shot up by 1,167%.
 Far outpacing wages, inflation in property values puts in question the ability of the middle class to ever own a home:

-“I want to keep home ownership within the grasp of the middle class in British Columbia,” said British Columbia Premier Ms. Clark at a news conference in Victoria, 27 July 2016, nine months and 13 days ahead of the next provincial elections.
+“I want to keep home ownership within the grasp of the middle class in British Columbia,” said British Columbia Premier Ms. Clark at a news conference in Victoria, 27 July 2016, nine months and 13 days ahead of the next provincial elections—where she was ousted.

 At these prices the Canadian Dream of owning a home is ruled out not just for median income earners, but for almost everyone else.
 Never mind working folks who used to be able to afford paying down a mortgage on a house as their primary family investment.
 Three forces have shaken the property markets.
 All originate in areas of government oversight and regulation: the shift in urban paradigm from suburban to Towers-and-Skytrain; the Agricultural Land Reserve; and Chinese flight capital washing on-shore.